 To optimize sampling efficiency, different surveys are administered in different regions at different times.
-In the Northeast, for example, MRIP's general surveys (i.e., the APAIS, FES, and FHS) are not administered during known periods of low fishing activity (i.e., Wave 1, and in some states, Wave 2).
+In the Northeast, for example, MRIP's general surveys (i.e., the APAIS, FES, and

+FHS) are not administered during known periods of low fishing activity (i.e., Wave 1, and in some states, Wave 2).

 Table 1 indicates which MRIP surveys are conducted during which wave.
 Note: The APAIS and FHS do not sample headboats south of Virginia, as these vessels are covered by the Southeast Fisheries Science Center's Southeast Region Headboat Survey.
-The APAIS and FHS are not administered in Hawaii, but Hawaii does implement an angler intercept survey alongside the FES.
-(The Hawaii Marine Recreational Fishing Survey uses Marine Recreational Fisheries Statistics Survey (MRFSS) methodologies, rather than the APAIS methods implemented on the Atlantic and Gulf coasts.)
+The FHS is not administered in Hawaii, but Hawaii did begin implementing APAIS in January 2023 and participates in the FES.
 Data collection efforts are suspended in Puerto Rico as the territory rebuilds following Hurricane Maria (September 2017).